Supreme Court of Ukraine

 The Court derives its authority from the Constitution of Ukraine, but much of its structure is outlined in legislation.
 A more detailed description of the Court's functions and authority may be found in the Law of Ukraine "On the Judiciary and the Status of Judges".

 Structure

 The Court consists of several judicial chambers (on criminal, civil, administrative, and arbitration (commercial) cases and the Grand Chamber of the Supreme Court).
 In July 2010 functions of the Court was severely limited.
 But in November 2011 the functions of the Court were broadened and the number of judges became 48.

-Appointments to the Court are made after candidates selected in a competition are vetted by the Supreme Council of Justice, which then draws up a final list of candidates for the Supreme Court.
+Appointments to the Court are made after candidates selected in a competition are vetted by the High Council of Justice, which then draws up a final list of candidates for the Supreme Court.
 After a relevant presidential decree, these candidates become judges of the Supreme Court.
 Each member of the Court (as with every judge in Ukraine) is obliged to retire at the age of 65.

 The Chairman of the Supreme Court is elected to office and dismissed from office by the Plenary Assembly of the Court by secret ballot.